tkwonn/text-snippet/README.md

 ### HTTP Method Restrictions

 The application checks content size before submission.
 If the content size exceeds the limit, the application will return an error message.
-This feature prevents users from submitting large amounts of data.
+This feature prevents users from submitting excessively large content.

 ```php
 // php ini configuration